 Which Hawaiian Islands are Best for Backpacking?

-Each of the islands is unique in its way.
+Each of the islands is unique and charming in its way.

-Of course, this also means that some of the islands are better for backpacking and offer more opportunities for those who hope to backpack there.
+Of course, this also means that some of the islands are better for backpacking and while others offer more opportunities for other activities.

 This Hawaiian island is the second-largest and the second most popular Hawaiian island in Hawaii.
 It is a bit costlier than some other options.
 While backpacking here is excellent, you can expect to pay a bit higher pricing if travelling in this area.